VoidLeech/VoidedEnlightenment/readme.md

 [![CurseForge Downloads](https://img.shields.io/curseforge/dt/{project-id}?style=flat&logo=curseforge&label=Curseforge)](https://www.curseforge.com/minecraft/mc-mods/{template-mod-slug})
 ![Modrinth Game Versions](https://cf.way2muchnoise.eu/versions/{project-id}.svg)

-An minuson for [Enlightend](https://modrinth.com/mod/enlightend), that is: an addon that mainly removes things; I reject the supposed enlightenment and substitute my own.
+A minuson for [Enlightend](https://modrinth.com/mod/enlightend), that is: an addon that mainly removes things; I reject the supposed enlightenment and substitute my own.

 I like a lot of Enlightend's features.
 But there's some I don't, and there's features I think can be expanded.
 Additionally, the mod is in a buggy state at the moment, and while fixes for those have been announced to be in the next big update, that next big update is also set to remove some features I like and add more features I don't, so that won't do (for me).